 Permission in Principle provides potential developers with greater certainty regarding the characteristics of a site, including its location and development potential.
 Following the award of Permission in Principle, the developer must also then secure Technical Details consent.

 To help explain the approach the Borough Council has taken to address its statutory requirements over this area of work, the Planning Policy Section have produced a helpful Methodology which explains how Officers have conformed to national guidance released to help councils prepare the December 2017 Register.
-This can be accessed here or by opening the PDF document below.
+For more information regarding the methodology, see our methodology webpage or by opening the PDF document below.
 The Methodology includes links to all relevant Regulations and the aforementioned guidance on Brownfield Land Registers.
 The 2018 update involved officers reviewing the deliverability of the land and assessing whether sites were still available for development.

 Should you wish to get in touch with us to discuss any aspect of the Register then please use the contact details listed on Planning Policy’s home page.